chipoglesby/rbasePlus/README.md

 # R Base Pluse
-A Dockerfile for automating reporting on Google Compute Engine using:
+A Dockerfile for automating reporting on Google Compute Engine using rbase and the following packages:

-1. Base R
+1. googleAuthR
-2. googleAuthR
+2. googleAnalytics
-3. googleAnalytics
+3. bigrquery
-4. bigQueryR
+4. searchConsoleR
-5. searchConsoleR
+5. dplyr